 This single, deterministic WRF model has allowed Rocky Mountain Power to take meaningful action in advance of severe weather to reduce restoration times and increase reliability.
 However, it does not account for multiple weather scenarios, which makes it more difficult to forecast the types of low probability, high-impact weather events that are becoming both more common and more impactful.
 To address this issue, Rocky Mountain Power plans to implement a multi-member WRF ensemble forecasting system.
 This new forecasting system will enable analysis of multiple weather scenarios simultaneously, thereby improving the accuracy of the company's forecasts and its ability to respond to severe weather in advance.
-Additionally, the company also plans to increase the computers will add the compute power needed to implement the new forecasting system and, at the same time, allow for full system redundancy, which can be critical during severe weather events.
+Additionally, the company also plans to increase the computational capacity of its forecast system by purchasing 3 new HPCCs.
+These new supercomputers will add the compute power needed to implement the new forecasting system and, at the same time, allow for full system redundancy, which can be critical during severe weather events.